iterative/dvc.org/content/blog/2020-11-25-november-20-community-gems.md

 This code means the API will return the URL for a file that ends in `.dir`.
 The `.dir` file contains a JSON-formatted table of the hashes and relative paths for all the files inside `<top-level-directory>`.
-You could then parse that file to tget the locations of the full directory contents.
+You could then parse that file to get the locations of the full directory contents.

 Why use the API?
 It's a good way to access DVC-tracked files without downloading them to your workspace!
-No downloads means nothing in your cache.
 Read more about our
 [Python API and the `get_url` function](https://dvc.org/doc/api-reference/get_url#dvcapiget_url)
 in our docs.

 ### [Q: Can I have more than one `dvc.yaml` file in my project?](https://discord.com/channels/485586884165107732/563406153334128681/777946398250893333)

-_Sort of._ Here's what we mean.

 By default, DVC pipelines records all your stages (and their inputs and outputs) in a single file, `dvc.yaml`.
 Per directory, you can have one `dvc.yaml` file.